 The Neora Valley National Park spread over an area of 88 sq. km is famous for the virgin forest patch and its unique biodiversity.
-The National Park enjoys the distinction of being situated over one of the oldest Reserve Forest in India.
-The Northern boundary of this National Park is contiguous with the forest of Sikkim and Bhutan and harbors of endemic species of flora and fauna.
+The National Park enjoys the distinction of being situated over one of the oldest Reserve Forests in India.
+The Northern boundary of this National Park is contiguous with the forest of Sikkim and Bhutan and harbours endemic species of flora and fauna.

 The National park comprises tropical & temperate vegetation.
-A number of animals like Red Panda, Himalayan Thar, Tiger, Goral, Himalayan Black Bear, Wild Boar, Wild Dog, and Clouded Leopard and birds like Redstart, Whistling Thrush, Golden Headed Black Finch, Niltava, Yuhina are found in this National Park.
-Apart from this, a large number of bird species are resident to this area.
-Due to a wide range of altitude variation, the climate condition of N.P. varies from tropical to temperate or even Sub-alpine in Rachilla Danda area.
+Several animals like Red Panda, Himalayan Thar, Tiger, Goral, Himalayan Black Bear, Wild Boar, Wild Dog, and Clouded Leopard and birds like Redstart, Whistling Thrush, Golden Headed Black Finch, Niltava, Yuhina are found in this National Park.
+Apart from this, a large number of bird species are resident in this area.
+Due to a wide range of altitude variations, the climate condition of N.P. varies from tropical to temperate or even Sub-alpine in the Rachilla Danda area.

 Map of Neora Valley National Park